-For this kind of money you’re allowed to have high expectations.
-You're allowed to expect your new guitar - whatever it is - to deliver you the playing experience you've dreamt of since you started out.
+For this kind of money you’re allowed to set your expectations high.
+At that price, your new guitar - whatever it is - should deliver the playing experience you've dreamt of since you started out.
 This is the higher end of the market, after all.

 For us, one guitar stands out above the others.
 In terms of versatility, build quality and sheer class, the PRS CE24 has it all.
 Sitting pretty above the SE models, but beneath the otherworldly core models, the CE range manages to take the best of PRS' best and package it in such a way that you never feel like you're getting anything other than an exceptional instrument.

 It has a range of tones so wide you can literally take it anywhere, and the attention to detail will have the aesthetes and design fans purring.
 We know quality when we see it, and it's abundantly clear in this guitar.

 We're very much into serious guitar territory here.
 If you're shopping in and around the $2,000 mark, you’re either a proper player with a clear idea on what you want, or you've won the lotto and are looking for something to hang on the wall!
 We'll assume it's the former and hope that by now you know your mahogany bodies from your maple tops, and have a keen preference for the type of pickups you want.